Connect with others who understand.

 Antibiotics

-Dr. Richmond frequently prescribes antibiotics for vulvar HS: “Many patients will start with antibiotics because they will treat any bacterial infection that may be co-existent, but [they] also have anti-inflammatory benefits.”
+Dr. Richmond often prescribes antibiotics for vulvar HS.
+“Many patients will start with antibiotics because they will treat any bacterial infection that may be co-existent, but [they] also have anti-inflammatory benefits,” she explained.

 Corticosteroids

-Corticosteroids can reduce acute and chronic inflammation in HS.
-According to Dr. Richmond, oral steroids that treat the whole body can help with severely inflamed cases.
-She prefers using corticosteroids locally, though: “I do a lot more intralesional injection of steroid[s] into individual inflamed lesions.
-I find that to be very helpful.”
+Corticosteroids can be very effective for managing both acute and chronic inflammation in HS.
+When HS causes widespread, severe inflammation throughout the body, doctors might prescribe oral steroids.
+However, Dr. Richmond prefers using corticosteroids in a more targeted way.
+“I do a lot more injection of steroid[s] into individual inflamed lesions.
+I find that to be very helpful,” she said.

 Hormonal Therapies

-How hormones impact HS is poorly understood, but several hormonal therapies can help control symptoms.
-Some people experience worsening of HS symptoms, or flare-ups, that correlate with their menstrual cycle.
+Researchers still aren’t entirely sure how hormones impact HS, but hormonal therapies may help control symptoms.
+Some people notice that their HS symptoms, or flare-ups, get worse at certain times in their menstrual cycle.

 “A lot of women have hormonal flares,” Dr. Richmond said.
 In her experience, these flares can be treated with oral contraceptives (birth control pills).
 Another option is “a medication called spironolactone, which has anti-androgen effects, and can be used in women,” she said.
-Anti-androgen medications are used in women to counteract the effect of male sex hormones.
+Anti-androgen medications are used in women to offset the effect of male sex hormones that, according to some scientists, may contribute to the development of HS.

 Biologics